dskeppstedt/lista/README.md

 After that you should clone this repo and the submodules so that you can build and develop the application on your machine.
 For example: `git clone --recursive -j8 git@github.com:dskeppstedt/lista.git`

-Then, a simple `docker-compose up` in the root of the project should start all the services.
-If it works you should be able to visit the application at [http://localhost:8080/](http://localhost:8080/):
+Use docker compose to bring all the service online, for example: `docker-compose up` in the root of the project.
+If it works you should be able to visit the application at [http://localhost:8080/](http://localhost:8080/)